13 Different Types of Houses: Which Do You Live In (or Want)?

 Different Types of Houses for Different People!

 If you’re already settled in a house, this information can still be useful in helping you make choices on how to set things up.
-When you’re looking for ideas on decorating and styling your house, you can search based on the layout to find examples of houses that are similar to yours.
+When you’re looking for ideas on decorating and styling your house, you can search based on the layout to find examples of houses that are similar to yours, rather than lusting after various types of mansions you can't have right now.

 Frankly, it’s kind of frustrating to live in a small house and have to look through a bunch of mega mansions, all the types of castles, or other large homes for inspiration (or vice versa).
 If you can narrow your search exclusively to homes that are relatively the same size and shape as yours, you’ll have a much easier time finding inspiration and ideas.

 You’ll see plenty of information about decorating one room, but what about taking a whole-house approach?
 The key is to tie it all together, and you need to understand the overall canvas you’re working with to do that.